Updated May 25, 2023Sick African American man calling for medical help

 • Avoid contact with people who are high risk for severe illness

 Staying home when you are sick is important.
-If you need help, call the COVID Call center at 503.988.8939 and ask about services that might be available to you.
+If you need help, call the COVID Call center at 503-988-8939 and ask about services that might be available to you.
 Interpreters are available.

-Tell your close contacts right away
+Tell close contacts right away

 Call, email, or text close contacts.
+Tell them to:

-Taking care of yourself and treatment
+Treatment and taking care of yourself

-Most people will recover on their own, however you should call your healthcare provider right away.
-Depending on your age or health conditions, treatment may be available.
+Most people will recover on their own.
+However you should call your healthcare provider right away to discuss your risk for getting very sick.

 Emergency Warning Signs